VEB Plasticart: History

 VEB Plasticart was established in 1958 in Zschopau, East Germany.
-VEB (Volkseigener Betrieb) was a Communist-era designation, meaning "company owned by the people".
+VEB (Volkseigener Betrieb) was a Socialist-era designation, meaning "company owned by the people".
 The company was called KVZ from 1958-1969, MPKAB from 1969-1973, VEB Plasticart Zschopau from 1973-1989 and Mastermodell GmbH from 1989-1991.
-After a two-years break the company was sold in 1993 by the German Treuhand (an organization which privatized state owned enterprises of the GDR) to Manfred Wader.
-It is today called Plasticart.
-In 1993 the company had only 37 workers left.
-A new factory was constructed in Elterlein, Saxony, and now the company counts over 70 workers.
-They no longer make kits, but playthings for toddlers.
-In late 2012 German company Reifra has resumed production of the some former Plasticart model kits.
+After a two-year break, the company was sold in 1993 by the German Treuhand (an organization which privatized state owned enterprises of the GDR) to Manfred Wader, and renamed to Plasticart.
+In 1993, the company had only 37 workers left.
+A new factory was constructed in Elterlein, Saxony, which employed over 70 workers in the following years.
+In 2011, the factory had to be closed down, marking the end of the Plasticart brand.
+In late 2012, the German company Reifra has resumed production of some of the former Plasticart model kits.

-The "VEB" title was applied to a range of small semi-autonomous businesses in the GDR that made goods especially for export.
-The GDR needed to export as much as possible to earn foreign "hard" currency as its own "soft" Ostmark was not freely convertible and could only be obtained and used within the GDR.
-Consequently, VEB Plasticart was able to sell cheap, but well designed, plastic construction kits to the Western countries in exchange for much-needed Western currencies.
+VEB Plasticart was able to sell cheap, but well designed plastic construction kits to Western countries in exchange for Western currencies.

-The factory was located in August-Bebel Strasse 2, 936 Zschopau, German Democratic Republic.
+The factory was located in August-Bebel Strasse 2, 9360 Zschopau, German Democratic Republic.

-For a long time the name "VEB" has stood with modelers for plastic construction kits from East Germany.
-The company changed its name several times.
+During the company's existence, its name has been changed several times.